 Population Change (Urban Places)

-These graphs provide underlying detail for each urban area and rural centre as defined by Statistics New Zealand.
 The separation of net migration and natural change provides a clear picture of how these components interact to determine total population change.
-The time series makes it possible to identify trends, and is particularly important for monitoring natural change.
-For most urban places, natural increase is tracking downwards overall; however, this is not the case for each age group.
-For most towns and rural centres the natural change at older ages is increasing, due to increasing longevity and population ageing—resulting in smaller earlier-born cohorts being replaced by larger later-born ones.
-By contrast, the net migration trends for the different age groups vary considerably by urban area.
-This information can be used to determine what age groups are attracted to a town or conversely what age groups are moving away.
+For most urban places, overall natural increase (births minus deaths) is tracking downwards as birth numbers fall and death numbers rise (the result of population ageing); however, this situation differs by age group.
+For most towns and rural centres, natural change below age 54 has been diminishing, as smaller, later-born (Gen X, Y and millennial) cohorts replace larger earlier-born ones (the baby boomers), while that above 55 years of age is increasing, as baby boom cohorts replace—and in many cases join—their smaller cohort parents.
+By contrast, the net migration trends for each age group vary considerably by urban area, although net loss at 15-24 years is historically widespread, while areas gaining people aged 25-39 and 40-54 years invariably see an accompanying net migration gain at 0-14 years, their children.
+This information can be used to determine what age groups have been/are attracted to a town or conversely what age groups have moved/are moving away.
 Towns can use this information to plan and strategize accordingly.

 Urban Places Methodology

-The data were generated using three main sets of data originally sourced from Statistics New Zealand:
+The data were generated using four main sets of data originally sourced from Statistics New Zealand:

-All data were re-based to 2013 geographic boundaries.
+All data including that for 2018 were re-based to 2013 geographic boundaries.

 Population data: Mesh-block level counts of the usually resident population by sex and 5-year age group (to 80+ years) for all census years 1976-2013 were sourced from Statistics New Zealand and aggregated to the 2013 geographic area boundaries at urban area (UA) level, based on their urban area and rural centre status in 1976.
-The allocation to 2013 geographic areas was based on a ‘user-derived correspondence’.
+The allocation of data for the period 1976-2013 to 2013 geographic areas was based on a ‘user-derived correspondence’.
+The 2018 data to update the study were purchased directly from Statistics New Zealand, aggregated to the same specifications (Statistics New Zealand 2020).
 The counts are not official statistics but should be thought of experimental estimates intended for use in research.
 This exercise resulted in data for 143 urban areas and 132 rural centres.

-Birth and survivorship rates for all years for which these data were required (i.e., back to 1976) are not available at urban area or rural centre level, and were instead constructed using indirect standardisation.
-In order to construct birth rates, a customised dataset of births by 5-year age group and territorial authority area of mother was purchased from Statistics New Zealand (2016), covering the period 1997-2013 (June years) at 2013 geographic boundaries.
+Birth and survivorship rates for all years for which these data were required (i.e., back to 1976) are not available at urban area or rural centre level and were instead constructed using indirect standardisation.
+In order to construct birth rates, two customised datasets of births by 5-year age group and territorial authority area of residence of mother were purchased from Statistics New Zealand (2016 and 2019), covering the periods 1997-2013 and 2013-2018 (June years) at 2013 geographic boundaries.
 Survivorship (Lx) rates by age and sex for each territorial authority area were accessed for the years 2005-07 and 2012-14 (the only years for which these data are available) (Statistics New Zealand 2015a).

-Calculating missing birth rates via indirect standardisation was done in two main steps.
-First, age-specific fertility rates were constructed for each of New Zealand’s 67 territorial authority areas (TA) for the June years 1996-97, 2001-02, and 2006-2013 inclusive, using number of births by age of mother as sourced above, and female estimated resident population counts for corresponding 5-year age groups 15-49 years sourced from Statistics New Zealand (2015b).
+Calculating birth rates for missing years via indirect standardisation was done in two main steps.
+First, age-specific fertility rates were constructed for each of New Zealand’s 67 territorial authority areas (TA) for the June years 1996-97, 2001-02, 2006-13 and 2013-18 inclusive, using number of births by age of mother as sourced above, and female estimated resident population counts for corresponding 5-year age groups 15-49 years sourced from Statistics New Zealand (2015b and 2019b).
 The age-specific fertility rates for 1996 and 2001 were then summed and averaged (for each age group and each TA), and their ratio to the equivalent rates for total New Zealand constructed (drawing on Statistics New Zealand 2015c).
 These relative age-specific fertility ratios for each TA were then held constant and multiplied by the equivalent rates for total New Zealand for the missing years, 1976, 1981, 1986, and 1991.
 That is, the national values were retrospectively inflated or deflated by the relevant ratio, for each of the four observations 1976-1991, to generate approximate TA level age-specific rates for those years.
+For the period 2006-2018, rates were directly constructed for each TA.

 The second step involved constructing age-specific fertility rates for each town and rural centre, by applying the age-specific rates for the TA in which each is located to the number of women in each 5-year age group 15-49 years, in each town and rural centre (from the population database).